GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

 #.
 The color-triplet conversion functions (**RGB2HSV**, etc.) includes not
    only r,g,b and h,s,v triplet conversions, but also l,a,b (CIE L a b ) and sRGB (x, y, z) conversions between all four color spaces.
+These functions behave differently whether **-Q** is used or not.
+With **-Q** we expect three input constants and we place three output results on the stack.
+Since only the top stack item is printed, you must use operators such as POP and ROLL to get to the item of interest.
+Without **-Q**, these operators work across the three columns and modify the three column entries, returning their result as a single three-column item on the stack.

 Macros
 ------